John Arrillaga: Philanthropy

 Arrillaga was known for his support of his alma mater, Stanford University.
 The Frances C. Arrillaga Alumni Center is named in memory of his first wife.
 The Stanford Department of Athletics is housed in the Arrillaga Family Sports Center.
 Many other athletic facilities carry his surname, in addition to some that helped to renovate or rebuild.
 Altogether he built, or made the major donation to, 200 Stanford projects.
 He also endowed 57 full scholarships, 38 of them athletic scholarships; notable recipients included Tiger Woods, Katie Ledecky, and Christian McCaffrey.
 He personally supervised the major renovation of Stanford Stadium in 2005–2006 with an insistence that it be completed in nine months, so as not to cause any disruption to the football season.

 In May 2006, Arrillaga gave $100 million to Stanford University and followed it with a $151 million donation in 2013, the largest individual donation from a living donor in the university's history.
 The university awarded him the 'Degree of Uncommon Man' in 2009 for his contributions to the university.

 Personal life and death

 In 1968, Arrillaga married Frances Marion Cook, a teacher and librarian.
 She died on October 13, 1995, in their Palo Alto home of lung cancer at age 54.
 They had two children together, John Jr. and Laura.
-Their daughter Laura Arrillaga-Andreessen is married to Marc Andreessen, who helped to create the Mosaic web browser and co-founded Netscape; he is co-founder of several other web technology enterprises.
+Their daughter Laura Arrillaga-Andreessen is married to Marc Andreessen, who helped create the Mosaic web browser and co-founded Netscape; he is co-founder of several other web technology enterprises.
 Their son John Arrillaga Jr. is married to Justine Stamen Arrillaga, founder of the TEAK Fellowship.
 After the death of his first wife, Arrillaga married Gioia Fasi, a former lawyer from Honolulu, Hawaii.

 Arrillaga died in Portola Valley on January 24, 2022, at the age of 84.